azat-co/practicalnode/chapter4/chapter4.md

   |  yes / no
 ```

-If The template above is provided with these locals:
+If the template above is provided with these locals, some of which are boolean and `url` is a string:

 ```js
 {